-A trial investigated the impact of three different protein sources on bone mineral density during weight loss in premenopausal women.
+A trial investigated the impact of three different sources of protein on bone mineral density during weight loss in premenopausal women.

-It found that Lacto-Ovo protein sources, such as eggs and dairy, enabled women to maintain bone mineral density.
+It found that Lacto-Ovo sources of protein, such as eggs and dairy, enabled women to maintain bone mineral density.
 At the same time, those consuming lean pork or chicken saw a decrease in bone mineral density during weight loss.